 - Using gamification techniques and adding interactivity and discussions, etc.

-The Impressive Value of 3D Simulations in Educational Platforms
+The Impressive Value of 3D Simulations in Learning Platforms Development

 If you’re thinking about how to create an online learning platform for your company, you want to keep abreast of the latest trends in learning technology.
 A growing trend gaining increased popularity in corporate training is 3D simulation.
 Corporate educators are now teaching practical skills to employees using immersive experiences.